GoVanguard/compliance-hipaa-softwaredev/Software_Developers_Guide_to_HIPAA_Compliance.md

 **Software developers mostly need to focus on the Security Rule and Breach Notification Rule.

 ## Important Terms to Know
 ### Protected Health Information (PHI)

-You hear this term non-stop when dealing with applications that can store health information.
-It's typically called PHI although some parts of the law refer to digitally-stored PHI as ePHI.
-We'll stick with PHI for consistency.

 PHI is any information in a medical record that can be used to identify an individual, and that was created, used, or disclosed in the course of providing a health care service, such as a diagnosis or treatment.
+Digitally-stored PHI is reffered to as electronic Protected Health Information (ePHI).

 In other words, PHI is information in your medical records, including conversations between your doctors and nurses about your treatment.
 PHI also includes your billing information and any medical information in your health insurance company's computer system.

 Some examples of PHI:
 + Billing information from your doctor
 + Email to your doctor's office about a medication or prescription you need.
 + Appointment scheduling note with your doctor's office